 In the event of a default in our performance of the agreement, MGH may terminate the MGH License with respect to the country or countries in which a default occurs if we fail to cure that default within a certain specified number of days after written notice is provided.
 MGH may terminate the MGH License immediately upon written notice to us in the event of our bankruptcy, insolvency, dissolution or winding up, or if we fail to maintain the insurance required pursuant to the MGH License.
-MGH may also terminate the agreement upon written notice if we fail to make payments due under the license agreement within a certain specified number of days after notice is provided.
-We may terminate the MGH License at any time by providing ninety (90) days written notice to MGH.
+MGH may also terminate the agreement upon written notice if we fail to make payments due under the license agreement within a certain specified number of days after notice to MGH.
 Any sublicenses granted by us under the MGH License shall be automatically terminated upon the termination of the MGH License, but MGH is required to make a good faith effort to enter into a direct license agreement with any sublicensee who so requests.